rlugojr/linkurious-enterprise-manual/edit/add.md

 ![](Et voilà.png)

-It is also possible to create a new edge between two nodes selecting those two nodes and click on ```Create new edge```
+It is also possible to create a new edge between two nodes selecting those two nodes and click on ```Create a new edge```